HandsOnLLM/Hands-On-Large-Language-Models/README.md

 <p align="center"><b><i>"The Illustrated LLM Book"</i></b></p>

-Through the visually educational nature of this book and with **over 250 custom made figures**, learn the practical tools and concepts you need to use Large Language Models today!
+Through the visually educational nature of this book and with **almost 300 custom made figures**, learn the practical tools and concepts you need to use Large Language Models today!

 <a href="https://www.amazon.com/Hands-Large-Language-Models-Understanding/dp/1098150961"><img src="images/book_cover.png" width="50%" height="50%"></a>